thenaran/document/microbot-swift/README.md

 You need to add a product key to communicate with gadgets.
 Follow the steps below to add the product key.

-1. Access the MiB console and go to [Product] - [General].
+1. Access the MiB console and go to [Dev] - [Product] - [General].
 Copy the Product ID and Product Key values shown on the screen.

     ![ ](res/console_product_key.png)